 3. The Shape of all Foundations is circular and without a shoulder.

-3. All the Storage Tank are of Conical Type.
+3. All the Storage Tanks are of Conical Type.

 Now as per the above inputs, the below points can be decided based on OISD-Standard-118 and design considerations discussed here.